Image by Gerd Altmann from Pixabay

 But I’m not good at arts and crafts (or music, drama or whatever).

 You don’t have to be!
-Our online curricula are designed to be easy to use.
+Our curricula is designed to be easy to use.
 We’ve always said that nothing has to turn out “just so” in our activities.
-And with being online, children and youth will have more opportunites to explore what they like and to share with the group what they are most excited about.
+Children and youth will appreciate the opportunity to explore what they like and to share with the group what they are excited about.

 I enjoy the sermons too much to miss them.

 Good news!
 We have teams so that no one has to volunteer every Sunday.
-Plus, while we are online, RE will be at 11:30 so you can always attend the 10:00 service first.
+Plus, now that we are multi-platform, most services are recorded and shared.

 OK, now I’m interested.
 What do I do next?

-You email Leah Purcell at firstname.lastname@example.org.
+You email Elizabeth Baldes at email@example.com.
 She’ll be happy to talk with you about what might be a good fit for you.